A Guide to Symmetric Mass Generation in Lattice-QCD: SMG in lattice systems

-Motivated by these numerical observations, we propose two candidate RG flow diagrams in Fig.~\ref{RG} for the continuum action of staggered fermions.
-For the Spin-$\mathbb{Z}_4$ anomaly to be canceled, the product $N_f N_c$ must be a multiple of $8$ at all times.
-As previously emphasized, it is essential to retain the term $\delta S \propto u$ in the analysis of the continuum action of SMG.
-Both diagrams in Fig.~\ref{RG} apply to the case when the $(N_f,N_c)$ system is within the conformal window, as there is an IR fixed point on the $u = 0$ axis.
-There are two fixed points in RG diagram $(a)$: an IR fixed point with $u = 0$ and hence a large $\tilde{G} = \SU(N_f)_L \times \SU(N_f)_R$ symmetry, as well as a UVFP at $u^\ast \neq 0$ which we identify as the SMG transition.
+We now discuss possible critical behavior assuming that an SMG transition is realized in a (3+1)D or 4D lattice-QCD model, with a Spin-$Z_4$ symmetry and certain combination of $N_f$ and $N_c$ obeying the constraint $N_f N_c$ being multiple of eight.
+This theory could be staggered fermions plus certain UV deformations, such as extra higher dimensional terms in addition to the ones discussed in Ref.~\cite{leesharpe}.
+We also assume that $(N_f, N_c)$ lies within the conformal window, so the pure QCD theory (without extra higher-dimensional terms) has an IR conformal fixed point.
+As previously emphasized, it is essential to retain the extra terms (which we assume has an overall scale $u$) breaking the anomalous $\tilde{G}$ in the analysis of the continuum action of SMG.
+There are two fixed points in the RG diagram sketched in Fig.~\ref{RG}: an IR fixed point with $u = 0$ and hence a large $\tilde{G} = \SU(N_f)_L \times \SU(N_f)_R$ symmetry, as well as a UVFP at $u^\ast \neq 0$ which we identify as the SMG transition.
 The IR symmetry at the UVFP is obviously lower than that at the IRFP.
 This means that states connected by $\tilde{G}$ should be degenerate at the IRFP, but the degeneracy is lifted at the UVFP.
-The SMG transition in this case is a second order transition.

-By tuning $N_f$ and $N_c$, it is also possible that the UVFP and IRFP merge into one, and there is no UVFP with lower symmetry than IRFP.
-This scenario is described in diagram Fig.~\ref{RG}$(b)$.
-We note that $u$ is strongly irrelevant at the Gaussian fixed point, but with finite $g^2$ it may acquire a large anomalous dimension.
+For example, if $N_f = 4$, we can measure the mass ratio $R = M_S/M_{i5}$ of the following two mesons: \beqn S: \bar{\psi} \left( {\bf 1} \otimes {\bf 1} \right) \psi \quad \text{and} \quad \pi_{i5}: \bar{\psi} \left( \gamma_5 \otimes \xi_i \xi_5 \right) \psi, \eeqn where $S$ is the scalar, and $\pi_{i5}$ is a pseudoscalar but has a flavor assignment $\xi_i\xi_5$.
+These two are onsite and ``1-link" operators in staggered fermion, easier to measure than mesons corresponding to higher-link operators.
+In the weak coupling phase $\beta > \beta_c$, $R$ should approach 1 in the thermodynamics limit, because $M_{\rm S}$ and $M_{i 5}$ are connected through the chiral rotation $\SU(4)_L \times \SU(4)_R$, an emergent symmetry of the IR conformal fixed point.